 Written by Matthew Graham.

 Continued from the last episode, and all-out war is going on between the human crew and their rogue Gangers, both of which fear the other group too much to stay rational.
 As the solar storm rages, Jennifer, a Ganger driven mad by the unnatural memories of being "decommissioned" over and over, is seeking revenge.
-As the crumbling factory fills with toxic fumes and drips lethal acid, the "originals" wait desperately for the shuttle from the Mainland to rescue them.The Doctors tell Amy to breathe.
+As the crumbling factory fills with toxic fumes and drips lethal acid, the "originals" wait desperately for the shuttle from the Mainland to rescue them.

 The Doctor's own Ganger has some initial glitches, but the Doctor calms him down and, as usual, effortlessly teams up with himself.
 He tells Amy that they can still be told apart because the original Doctor's shoes dissolved last episode, and he's wearing different ones now.

 It turns out that the factory is full of discarded bits and pieces of Flesh... still fully conscious.